locitran/tandem-dimple/README.md

 TANDEM-DIMPLE is a DNN model designed to predict the pathogenicity of missense variants.
 The model is trained on R20000 set obtained from the [Rhapsody](https://academic.oup.com/bioinformatics/article/36/10/3084/5758260?login=true) study, using a wide range of features, including sequence&chemical, structural, and dynamics features.

 ![Summary of Results](docs/images/result_summary.jpg)
+Figure 3.8.
+Comparison of model accuracy for TANDEMgeneral (TANDEM), TANDEMspecific_disease (TANDEMGJB2, TANDEMRYR1), Rhapsody and AlphaMissense.
+Among the 20,361 SAVs from Rhapsody(Ponzoni et al., 2020), the R20000 test set here comprises 62 Uniprot protein sequences corresponding 2,043 SAVs (about 10% of the total data).

 This repository contains:
 1. The code to produce the features